Vasectomy Reversal

 Dr. Krumholtz performing microdot 3-layer vasovasostomy at Dutchess Ambulatory Surgery Center.

-microscope that provides substantial magnification to visualize the vas deferens.
+Vasectomy reversal is performed by a surgical technique called microsurgical vasovasostomy .
+The surgery is performed under general anesthesia and uses an operative microscope that provides substantial magnification to visualize the vas deferens.
 While the vas deferens itself is small, about the size of a piece of spaghetti, it is the lumen, or channel, inside the vas which is microscopic.
 The diameter of this inner channel is 500 micrometers, 1/2 the length of a millimeter.
-The surgeon then reattaches each end of the vas deferens using what is known as a 2-layer anastomosis: the lumen and surrounding muscle layer are reconnected in 2 separate steps using microsurgical 10-0 nylon and 9-0 nylon, respectively.
+The surgeon then reattaches each end of the vas deferens using what is known as a 3-layer anastomosis: the lumen and surrounding muscle layer are reconnected in 2 separate steps using microsurgical 10-0 nylon and 9-0 nylon, followed by a third layer using microsurgical 7-0 nylon.
 This technique is the gold standard method of reattachment and is generally preferable to a modified 1-layer technique.

-What is the recovery and healing from vasectomy reversal?
+What is the Recovery and Healing from Vasectomy Reversal?

 img-0